sandeep-141297/basic_python/Array-List-Diff.md

 ---

-Aha 👍 I see where the confusion comes from.
+👍 where the confusion comes from.
 Let’s clear this properly:

 ---